Kays-R/Coffee-Shop-Daily-Revenue/README.md

 5. Marketing spend per day
 * Amount of money spent on marketing campaigins or promotions on any given day.
 * Range: 10.1-500
+6. Location Foot Traffic
+* The number of people passing by the coffee shop per hour.
+(Potential to attract customers)
+* Range: 50-999